n3eo/protoview/README.md

 - `protoview-cli`: Wraps the lib to be used in the terminal
 - `protoview-gui`: Warps the lib in an easy to use GUI

+## Installation
+### CLI
+To install the cli you can run the following command: `cargo install --git https://github.com/n3eo/protoview protoview-cli`

 # TODO:
 - protoview-lib
   - [ ] Varint field numbers in tag